Paracosm — Agent Swarm Simulation for Structured World Modeling with LLMs

 forge_tool - HEXACO Personality: trait model, mutation system, persona overlays

-- Cognitive Memory Guide: the memory pipeline colonists use as chat agents
+- Cognitive Memory: the memory pipeline colonists use as chat agents